 During your student teaching experience, you will be assigned to at least one cooperating teacher in your licensure area where you can serve as an apprentice - practicing the art and craft of teaching by working with actual students and performing teacher-related duties.
 A university supervisor works with you and the cooperating teacher to promote your development and ensure that you meet the School of Education's expectations as described in the Student Teaching Handbook.
 The cooperating teacher and university supervisor serve as both mentors and evaluators, completing formative and summative reports of your achievement/areas for improvement.
-The bulk of this course occurs at the site of your student teaching practicum; however, students will also participate in pre-student teaching and post-student teaching seminars.
+The bulk of this course occurs at the site of your student teaching practicum; however, students will also participate in student teaching seminars.
+Throughout the semester.
 The Director of Field Experiences will notify you of the exact schedule for the seminar sessions.